-Get to know and directly engage with senior McKinsey experts on generative AI
+Get to know and directly engage with McKinsey's senior experts on generative AI

-Aamer Baig is a senior partner in McKinsey’s Chicago office, Lareina Yee is a senior partner in the Bay Area office, and Alex Singla is a senior partner in the Chicago office and the global leader of QuantumBlack, AI by McKinsey.
+Aamer Baig is a senior partner in McKinsey’s Chicago office; Lareina Yee is a senior partner in the Bay Area office; and senior partners Alex Singla and Alexander Sukharevsky, global leaders of QuantumBlack, AI by McKinsey, are based in the Chicago and London offices, respectively.

 Learn more about QuantumBlack, AI by McKinsey.